skunkforce/b152_DCDC_-4.5V-17V_step-down_to_3.3V_TPS564201/README.md

-# edgy_board number b123
+# edgy_board number b152
 This design is part of the [edgy board project](https://github.com/skunkforce/edgy_boards).
-It provides the functionality of chip XXXX via interfaces YYYY.
+It provides a step-down DCDC sourcing 5V from pin 10 and converting it to 3.3V on pin 9 using the [TPS564201](https://datasheet.lcsc.com/lcsc/2010141804_Texas-Instruments-TPS564201DDCR_C464812.pdf).
+Due to the high current capability pin headers are also provided.

 ![](/board/board.png)